EricRinehart/YelpFusionJava/README.md

 Build and API endpoint to process Yelp data as JSON output.

 Prerequisites include Maven, JSON, GSON, OKHTTP, and Yelp API account.
-A Yelp API account is free to obtain and does not require a credit card for set up.
+A Yelp API account is free and does not require a credit card for set up.

 Project requirements include:
 obtain a restaurant's review data from Yelp,